posted in <<Healing Lyme with Herbs > THRIVE! EXPERTS

 One of the benefits of Biopure is that they do offer a stephania tincture which I think a good one.
 Overall however, I am partial to the whole herb.

-The protocol for Lyme labored under some specific difficulties.
-The main one is that many with Lyme experience severe to moderate cognitive impairment.
+The protocol for lyme labored under some specific difficulties.
+The main one is that many with lyme experience severe to moderate cognitive impairment.
 The protocol needed to be one that would put less pressure on that population and their families, so pre-manufactured capsules or tablets worked best.

 Further, I have had long experience in treating chronic conditions such as hepatitis C and chronic fatigue and again, an extremely long history of using tinctures.
 Over time I have found that some tinctures are exceptionally effective and those I continue to use.
 But as time has gone on I have begun to regularly find that the whole herb is best.